11 Data sets

 Availability

-The dataset is stored on a csv file that can be found, within the structure of this project, under:
+The dataset is stored on a gpkg file that can be found, within the structure of this project, under:

 Variables